 Horns that grow straight indicate either a hormone imbalance or an intersex individual.

-There are no known zokex subspecies.
+There are no recognised zokex races.
 However, there are several different Draconic species believed to be related zokex that zokex consider their kin.

 Their closest relatives are the elhukek and the elusive grassland-wanderers, with several strange-looking outside territory zokex claiming to be the mixed children of these other dragons.

 They also have the ability to communicate with rock-burrowers, mud-waddlers, ash-eaters, and elemental goliaths.

 The smallwing deformity is found in around 5% of the known zokex population.
 It is a growth deformity that stunts the growth of the wings (and sometimes the tail) and makes flying difficult and/or exhausting for those affected.